dlitorja/resultsbot/SETUP_GUIDE.md

 1. `/toxic` - Should tag Sam (if SAM_USER_ID is set)
 2. `/addbirthday @user 1990-05-15` - Add a birthday (admin only)
 3. `/listbirthdays` - Show upcoming birthdays
+4. `/testjobs` - Manually trigger job posting (admin only, for testing)

 ---